dp-shetty/Company/README.md

 # Company
-This is a clone website of Company, Originally available in bootstrapmade
+This is a clone of a website named "company" of bootstrapmade done using only html and css